 The introduction of your cover letter is also where you should mention any contacts you have at the company.
 This helps add context, and immediately builds rapport with the hiring manager (assuming those contacts are in good standing where they work).

-Whether you have great interpersonal skills, a keen attention to detail, or the ability to code — every company has its own set of requirements and preferences for what it deems to be an ideal candidate.
+Whether you have great interpersonal skills, a keen attention to detail, or the ability to code, every company has its own set of requirements and preferences for their ideal candidate.

 If you don’t have work experience, highlighting your skills is a great way to stand out and make yourself look more appealing to employers.

-First, scan the job posting to find the essential skills for your target industry.
+Scan the job posting to find some essential skills for your target industry.
 Then, include them in your cover letter to demonstrate that you have the baseline knowledge necessary to excel.

-Additionally, if there are certain skills you don’t have but seem important to the position, use your cover letter to emphasize your enthusiasm about learning them.
+Additionally, if there are certain skills you don’t have but seem important to the position, use your cover letter to emphasize your enthusiasm for learning them.

 One of the best ways to make your entry-level cover letter pop is to tailor it to the job you’re applying for by thoroughly researching the company.